CopernicaMarketingSoftware/Documentation/Mailerq/4.0/inject-email.md

 # How to inject email into MailerQ?

-Once you have a running MailerQ instance, you want to use it for sending out mailings.
+Once you have a running MailerQ instance, you want to use it to send out mailings.
 But how do you get your mails into MailerQ?
-There are four ways to do this:
+There are many ways to do this:

 * [drop files into MailerQ's spool directory](spool-directory)
 * [use MailerQ as a Command Line utility to read messages from standard input](command-line-utility)